 There are no academic prerequisites for this course, however delegates should already be working with businesses outside of their own organisation in some capacity (or have the opportunity to shadow a colleague who does).
 This experience will be needed for successful completion of the portfolio assessment.

-The course lasts twelve months and is delivered through:
+The course lasts six months and is delivered through: